dnd-alloys/5e-Finder/README.md

+This is a fork of a json of SRD 5.1 which we will turn into a set of rules which can be applied to D&D 5e so as to create a better, open version of the game.
+As you can tell by the title, initial efforts will focus on pathfinder for inspiration.
+The plan will be to adopt modified versions of some of the pathfinder 2e rules.

+Design goals:
+1. Be mostly compatible with 5e such that you would only need to modify a minimal amount rules.
+2. Make 5e combat less static
+3. Make martial classes feel better
+4. Don't be too complex
+5. Maintain a very strong focus on role play.
+6. Maintain balance but allow min/maxing.

+Repo Goals:
+Store/version control added rules
+Store/version control playtest feedback
+Store python tools that simulates combat between classes for balance purposes

 # CC-SRD

 This repository contains the SRD 5.1 (Creative Commons) converted to other file types and data formats, intended to support the creation of tools and resources for the TTRPG community.